thaddavis/crewai_and_agentops_script/video_script/2/4_import_openai_key.md

 And make sure you keep this key private so no one besides you creates charges on your account

-Here is how we securely add this key to our CrewAI project
+Here is how we securely add this API KEY to our CrewAI project

 ## Add environment variables